List of The Grudge characters: Igarashi

 Igarashi (portrayed by Hiroshi Matsunaga) is a detective and the assistant of Nakagawa.
-In the film he visited in the house of Saeki family together with Nakagawa and he help him to investigation.
-It is unknown if he got the curse from Saeki family and it later killed him (it is vaguely confirmed in a deleted scene that he is indeed dead).
+In the film, he visited the Saeki house with Nakagawa and assisted him in the investigation.
+It is unknown if he got the curse from the Saeki family or if it killed him (it is vaguely confirmed in a deleted scene that he is indeed dead).

+He is the American counterpart of Daisuke Igarashi from the original film.